angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ---

-I recently had a longer car ride.
-And since car rides can be relatively boring if you don't steer the car by yourself, I started to develop a certain interest for the turn indicator.
-As a big fan of Reactive Programming with RxJS I couldn't help but thinking about how we could implement this with RxJS!
+Reactive Programming with RxJS is a great way to model event-based systems.
+It can feel super abstract sometimes.
+However, we can even apply the principles of Reactive Programming to our everyday world!
+Whenever I sit in a car, I'm impressed by how the electronics work.
+Wouldn't it be cool to build all of this stuff with RxJS?
+I want to take you on a car ride into how we can implement a turn indicator with RxJS!

 <img src="car.gif" alt="Animation of a car with turn indicator" style="max-width: 30%">

-## How the car works
+## How the car circuit works

 First things first, let's take a look at the original behaviour of the circuit in the car.
 Modern cars have an incredible amount of buttons, but setting a turn signal is still basically the same.
 The handle next to the steering wheel is nothing more than an on/off switch which can be locked in the end position.